 This tablecloth idea comes from Sarah at The Holy Mess.
 I took her idea and ran with it last year, having all of my students sign it at our “Friendsgiving” dinner.

 This year I am at a new school and I plan to use the same tablecloth, having my new students sign it alongside my former students.
 I want them to see that some of the stuff they go through is similar no matter where you live.
-I am also having my current students keep the tradition up because it brands both of them on my heart.
+I am also having my current students keep the tradition up because it brands both of them in my heart.

 18. Get Cozy

-It indicates a quiet time of relaxing with family and friends, watching a movie or reading a book together.
+It indicates a quiet time relaxing with family and friends, watching a movie or reading a book together.
 In all of the hustle and bustle, sometimes it is nice to have quiet time.